tomsawyer0224/iTransformer/README.md

     - We need to perform more analysis on the dataset to find the reason for the poor performance when predicting some features.
     - We can try to use a more complex model.
 # How to use
-1. Clone this repo, cd into iTransformer.
+1. Clone this repo and cd into iTransformer.
 2. Install the requirements: pip install -q -r requirements.txt.
 3. Modify the config file (./config.yaml), then run the below command:
     ```